 The Grantee should keep records of all paid contractor and subcontractor invoices.
 For practices approved for self-labor, keep a copy of all cash expenses, as well as contributions of personal labor and materials.
-When final invoicing for project work is complete, submit the RM-16 CFIP Invoice Cover Page and copies of all your expense records, including contractor and subcontractor costs and proof/verification of Grantee payment, to the FAS.
+When final invoicing for project work is complete, submit the RM-16 CFIP Invoice Cover Page and copies of all your expense records, including contractor and subcontractor costs, to the FAS.
 For larger projects, interim invoices can be submitted when at least five acres of a practice/project have been completed and approved by the FAS for invoicing.
 The State will reimburse by check.
-Payment generally takes 120 days from receipt of the invoice in Sacramento.
+CAL FIRE aims to reimburse the Grantee within 45 days of receiving a complete and accurate invoice package.

-Always utilize the most recent edition of each form when preparing the package to avoid delays
+Always utilize the most recent edition of each form when preparing the package to avoid delays.